go to main contents

 Compulsory registration for subsequent years

-In general, students must re-register for all Basic Training subjects that they registered for in the previous year but did not pass.
+In general, students must re-register for all Basic Training subjects that they registered during the previous academic year.

 However, some faculties require students to re-register for all Basic Training subjects and all Compulsory subjects that they registered for in the previous year and did not pass.
-The faculties that will apply this requirement are the Faculty of Nursing, Faculty of Legal Sciences, the Faculty of Medicine and Health Sciences, EUSES and CESDA.
+The faculties that will apply this requirement are: Faculty of Nursing, Faculty of Legal Sciences, Faculty of Medicine and Health Sciences, Faculty of Chemistry (applies only to the Bachelor's Degree in Biochemistry and Molecular Biology and the Double Degree in Biotechnology and Molecular Biology), EUSES and CESDA.

 Maximum credits to register